merces/showcomments/README.md

 - Support for regular and repeatable comments.
 - Double click an address to follow it in IDA View.
-- Click the headers to sort.
+- Click the table headers to sort.

 ## FAQ

 1. How can I only show the user added comments?

-I found no way in IDA to filter these comments.
+I found no way in IDA to find only this type of comments.
 A workaround is to always set repeatable comments and use ShowComments to sort by them.

 2. Does it recognize function comments?

-Yes
+Yes.

 3. What IDA versions are supported?

-I've only tested with 7.5 - 7.7sp1.
-Please, let me know if it works with a different version.
+I've tested it with 9.1 and 9.2, but it is possible it works with other versions too.